Hofstra University Scholarships (2025–2026)

 Who qualifies for in-state tuition?

-At Hofstra, there’s no difference—everyone pays the same tuition because it’s a private university.
+At Hofstra, there’s no in-state or out-of-state pricing—everyone pays the same tuition because it’s a private university.

 How much can aid actually lower the cost?

-The average family paid about $35k per year after grants and scholarships, compared to the sticker price of $83k.
+The average family paid around $35,000 per year after institutional scholarships and grants, according to federal data.

-Do I need to apply separately for Hofstra’s tuition discount programs?
+Do I need to apply separately for discounts or merit?

 ✅ Automatic Merit Scholarships